• Academic Accommodation

 • Mobility Impairments

-Some of the above conditions qualify for temporary accommodations.
-Please contact the office for details.
+Some of the above conditions quality for temporary accommodations.
+Please contact us for details.

 • Guided by Education Act and Bill 82

-• Guided by the AODA, Canadian Charter of Rights & Freedoms and the Ontario Human Rights Code
+• Guided by AODA, Canadian Charter of Rights & Freedoms, and the Ontario Human Rights Code

 • Accommodations are made for what is a documented disability

-• Accommodations must be made unless an essential element is involved or the accommodation fundamentally alters the course or program
+• Accommodations must be made unless an essential element is involved for the accommodation fundamentally alters the course or program

 Confidentiality

 All information and documentation shared with the staff in the Accessibility Centre regarding a student's disability remains confidential.
-Exception may occur if required by law.
+Exception may occur if require by law.

 Staff ensure confidentiality by: